 5 huge house painting mistakes (and how to avoid them)

 It’s no secret that a brand-new coat of paint can completely transform your home, creating a new sense of style or just simply reviving a room with a brighter coat of paint.
 However, many homeowners forget some of the small details when painting which can ultimately lead to a poor-quality paintjob.
-Below we have identified 5 of the most common painting mistakes and how you can avoid them… Let’s get started!
+Below we have identified 5 of the most common house painting mistakes and how you can avoid them… Let’s get started!

 Poor quality brushes and rollers